exadel-inc/esl/src/modules/esl-event-listener/README.md

 ### ⚡ `ESLEventUtils.resize` and `ESLResizeObserverTarget`

 When you deal with responsive interfaces, you might need to observe an element resizes instead of responding to the whole window change.
-The native DOM API have a tool for that - the `ResizeObserver`.
+There is a tool for this in the native DOM API - `ResizeObserver'.
 The only problem it does not use events, while on practice we work with it in the same way.

-`ESLEventUtils.resize` creates cached `ResizeObserver` adaptation to `EventTarget` (`ESLResizeObserverTarget`) that allows you get `resize` events when the observed element changes its size.
+`ESLEventUtils.resize` creates cached `ResizeObserver` adaptation to `EventTarget` (`ESLResizeObserverTarget`) that allows you to get `resize` events when the observed element changes its size.

 ```typescript
 ESLEventUtils.resize(el: Element): ESLResizeObserverTarget;